 The man commemorated on the 1968 USA stamp above is Leif Erikson, the first known European to have discovered continental North America before Christopher Columbus.
 There are many other statues of Erikson in various cities in America and many countries have featured the exploits of the 10th Century Icelander on postage stamps such as those below.

 The flags are arranged in the order of the state’s admission to the union.
-Each stamp includes the inscription “Bicentennial Era 1776 – 1976” and the U.S. Bicentennial emblem.
+Each stamp includes the inscription “Bicentennial Era 1776 – 1976”

 4,505 total views, 1 views today